Optimal detection of weak positive latent dependence between two sequences of multiple tests: Introduction

 \subsection{Overview}

-It is frequently of interest to jointly analyze two paired sequences of multiple tests, each arising from a separate independent study.
-A classical example is meta-analysis, which aims to identify tests that are significant in at least one of the two studies.
-Such methods for joint analysis have been particularly motivated by genomics research, where it is natural to investigate similarities in how genomic features, such as genes or genetic markers, behave across studies.

-Recent interest in genomics has focused on features that may be significant in both of two sequences of multiple tests.
-In differential gene expression experiments, for example, enrichment analysis \citep{huang2009bioinformatics} is often used to test whether two experiments share more significantly differentially expressed genes than would be expected by chance.
-In the integration of an expression quantitative trait loci study and a genome-wide association study, the goal is frequently to detect and identify genetic variants that are associated with both gene expression and with disease \citep{nicolae2010trait,he2013sherlock}.
+Joint analysis of two paired sequences of multiple tests, each arising from a separate independent study, arises in many applications.
+It has been particularly motivated by genomics research, where it is natural to investigate similarities in how genomic features, such as genes or genetic markers, behave across studies.
+For example, recent interest has focused on features that may be significant in both of two sequences of multiple tests.
+In differential gene expression experiments, enrichment analysis \citep{huang2009bioinformatics} is often used to test whether two experiments share more significantly differentially expressed genes than would be expected by chance.
+In the integration of an expression quantitative trait loci study and a genome-wide association study, the goal is frequently to detect and identify genetic variants that are associated with both gene expression and disease \citep{he2013sherlock,nicolae2010trait}.
 Replicability analysis \citep{heller2014deciding,heller2014repfdr,heller2014replicability} aims to discover significant findings that have been replicated across genomic studies.
-Finally, studies of genetic pleiotropy investigate whether the same genetic variants may be simultaneously associated with different traits \citep{lee2012estimating,cross2013genetic,cross2013identification,chung2014gpa,brown2016transethnic,guo2016optimal}.
+Finally, studies of genetic pleiotropy investigate whether the same genetic variants may be simultaneously associated with different traits \citep{brown2016transethnic,chung2014gpa,cross2013genetic,cross2013identification,guo2016optimal,lee2012estimating}.

 These examples broadly fall into two categories of questions: the detection of whether there exist features that are significant in both of two studies, and the identification of those simultaneously significant features.
-This paper focuses on the detection problem.
+This paper focuses on the detection problem; the identification problem is studied elsewhere \citep{chung2014gpa,heller2014replicability,phillips2014testing,zhao2017false}.
 Specifically, let $I_{kj}$ be unobserved latent indicators of whether the $j$th test, $j=1,\ldots,p,$ is truly non-null in the $k$th study, $k=1,2$.
 Let $T_{kj}$ be the corresponding test statistic such that